-• CHBRP is unable to estimate what the impact of AB 1825 would have on the utilization of prenatal care, but a range is provided.
-A lower bound estimate would assume that there would be no increase in the utilization of effective prenatal care services because these pregnant women would likely still face high out-of-pocket costs.
-An upper bound estimate would assume that all 8,298 newly covered pregnancies would have financial barriers to prenatal care removed and thus an increase in the utilization of effective prenatal care services would be expected.
-To the extent that AB 1825 increases utilization of effective prenatal care services, there is a potential that this mandate could lead to a reduction in infant and maternal mortality and improve health outcomes, such as the rates of low birth weight or preterm births, infectious disease transmissions, and respiratory distress syndrome.

-- Females enrolled in plans in the individual health insurance market without coverage for maternity benefits are currently paying \$108.8 million out-of-pocket for noncovered maternity services.
-AB 1825 would shift these costs from female enrollees to increase premiums across both male and female enrollees.
+- CHBRP is unable to estimate the precise impact AB 185 would have on the utilization of prenatal care.
+However, given data on current utilization of prenatal serves, CHBRP assumes an upper bound estimate that all 8,574 newly covered pregnancies would have financial barriers to prenatal care reduced and thus an increase in the utilization of effective prenatal care services would be expected.
+To the extent that AB 185 increases utilization of effective prenatal care services, there is a potential that this mandate could lead to a reduction in infant and maternal mortality and improve health outcomes, such as the rates of low birth weight or preterm births, infectious disease transmissions, and respiratory distress syndrome. - Females enrolled in plans in the individual health insurance market without coverage for maternity benefits currently are potentially responsible for \$121.5 million in out-of-pocket costs for noncovered maternity services, if they all sought prenatal health care services.
+AB 185 would shift these costs from female enrollees to increased premiums across both male and female enrollees.
 Therefore, this mandate would differentially reduce the out-of-pocket costs for female enrollees. - Racial disparities in utilization of prenatal care exist in California, with black women utilizing prenatal care at lower rates.
 In addition, babies born to black women have poorer health outcomes, such as increased rates of preterm birth, low birth weight, and infant mortality.
-There is no evidence to suggest that AB 1825 would have an impact on prenatal care utilization rates among black women specifically, or reduce these disparities in health outcomes. - In California, 10.9% of babies are born preterm and there are 3,000 infant deaths each year.
-It is estimated that each premature birth costs society approximately an average of \$51,600.
-To the extent that AB 1825 increases the utilization of effective prenatal care that can reduce outcomes such as preterm births and related infant mortality, there is a potential to reduce morbidity and mortality and the associated societal costs. - As a result of AB 1825, premiums in the CDI-regulated individual market are estimated to increase on average by approximately 4.7%, thus increasing the number of uninsured by approximately 9,335 people.
+However, the racial/ethnic distribution of pregnant women with the type of coverage affected by the mandate is unknown, so the specific impact of AB 185 cannot be established. - In California, 10.1% of babies are born preterm and there are just under 3,000 infant deaths each year.
+It is estimated that each premature birth costs society approximately \$51,600.
+To the extent that AB 185 increases the utilization of effective prenatal care that can reduce outcomes such as preterm births and related infant mortality, there is a potential to reduce morbidity and mortality and the associated societal costs.

+• As a result of AB 185, premiums in the CDI-regulated individual market are estimated to increase by greater than 1%, thus increasing the number of uninsured by approximately 9,778 people.
 Losing one's health insurance has many harmful consequences beyond the health outcomes presented in this analysis.